How We Wait

 We found that the environment of the wait had at least as much of an impact on the experience of waiting than the time spent waiting.

-Too much distractions --a noisy place or some type of entertainment provided for the wait-- distracted from key signs indicating a progression towards the end of the wait.
-Too little distractions or no signs of progress induces stress and frustration.
+Also, too many distractions --a noisy place or some type of entertainment provided for the wait-- distracted from key signs indicating a progression towards the end of the wait.
+Too few distractions or no signs of progress induced stress and frustration.

 People used their mobile devices to find their own distractions and rarely enjoyed any type of entertainment provided in the waiting environment.

-It's paradoxically in-person medical visits --which are often the most time consuming visits-- that appear to provide the best waiting experience.
+Paradoxically, it’s in-person medical visits—which are often the most time consuming visits— that appear to provide the best waiting experience.
 The waiting room and the clinic staff give the patient the ability to disengage with the act of waiting.
-Patients trust the staff to contact them when it's time and ask for status update.
+Patients trust the staff to contact them when it's time, and can ask them for status updates.

-They need a way to check-in on the progress and a channel to communicate with the service in case of questions or emerging issues.
-But the service also needs to check-in with the customers if the wait exceeds an expected duration.
+They need a way to check in on the progress of their wait and a channel to communicate with the service in case of questions or emerging issues.
+But the service also needs to check in with the customers if the wait exceeds an expected duration.

-Finally those who feel they are waiting to long need an exit and a resolution to the inconvenience of an excessive waiting time.
+Finally those who feel they are waiting too long need an exit and a resolution to the inconvenience of an excessive waiting time.